Simple definitions for overcomplicated terms.

 The primary reason lead routing exists is Speed to Lead.
 Data consistently shows that responding to a lead within the first five minutes drastically increases conversion rates.
 If a lead sits in a general inbox for 24 hours waiting for a manager to assign it, that deal is likely already gone.

-Automated routing removes the bottleneck, ensuring that the moment interest is shown, a human (or an AI agent) is ready to engage.
+Automated routing removes the bottleneck, ensuring that the moment interest is shown, a human—or an AI SDR—is ready to engage.
+Paired with real-time lead qualification and lead scoring, routing becomes the pivot between inbound demand and revenue.